DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/data_collected/android.md

 The RUM Android SDK allows you to get the data you need to Datadog while considering user bandwidth impact.
 The Datadog SDK batches and uploads events as follows:

-- On _event collected_, Datadog appends uncompressed events to a batch file (using a tag-length-value, or TLV encoding format)
+- On _event collected_, the Datadog SDK appends uncompressed events to a batch file (using a tag-length-value, or TLV encoding format)
-- On _upload_ (when the batch is considered "closed"), Datadog:
+- On _upload_ (when the batch is considered "closed"), the Datadog SDK:
   - Reads the batch and extract events
   - Drops redundant View events in RUM (no optimizations in other tracks)
   - Builds payloads specific to each track